Google Search Statistics and Facts 2023 (You Must Know)

-To understand the sheer size of Google, we need to know the extent of the internet as a whole.
-Google is an indexing service, which provides us with websites and pages based on our specific search queries.
+To comprehend the sheer size of Google, we need to understand the extent of the internet as a whole.
+Google is an indexing and searching service which provides us with connections to websites and pages based on our specific search queries.

 Googles’ global dominance